 Step 6: In the form customization section of the builder, you can use various features to modify the look and feel of your personality quiz.
 You can select a new theme for your survey or build a custom theme from scratch.
 You can also add your organization’s logo and include background images to make the survey more beautiful.

-Step 7: Copy the form link and share it with respondents.
+Step 7: Copy the form link and share it with the respondents.
 Alternatively, you can send out email invitations or share the QR code to collect responses.

 The quality of your personality quiz or survey determines the quality of responses you get.
-If you send out bad surveys, it will affect the validity of information respondents provide and the conclusions you reach at the end.
+If you send out bad surveys, it will affect the validity of the information respondents provide and the conclusions you reach at the end.

-So what are mistakes should you avoid when creating your survey?
+So what mistakes should you avoid when creating your survey?
 Let’s look at a few of them.

 While there are no right or wrong answers for personality quizzes, it turns out that there are wrong questions that can affect the quality of responses you get.
 So, before you start drafting any questions, make sure you’ve done enough research on who your audience is, and the expected outcomes you want.